MinaAlmasi/assignment4-using-finetuned-transformers/README.md

 # Using Finetuned Transformers via HuggingFace: Detecting Emotions in Fake and Real News Headlines
-This repository forms **assignment 4** in the subject Language Analytics, Cultural Data Science, F2023.
-The assignment description can be found [here](https://github.com/AU-CDS/assignment-4---using-finetuned-transformers-MinaAlmasi/blob/main/assignment-desc.md).
-The code is written by Mina Almasi (202005465).
+This repository forms *assignment 4* by Mina Almasi (202005465) in the subject Language Analytics, Cultural Data Science, F2023.
+The assignment description can be found [here](https://github.com/MinaAlmasi/assignment4-using-finetuned-transformers/blob/main/assignment-desc.md).

-The repository contains code for running an emotion classification on the Kaggle dataset ["Fake or Real News"](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news) using the BERT model [j-hartmann/emotion-english-distilroberta-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
-The results are visualized and key differences between the two sets of headlines are discussed in the [Results](https://github.com/AU-CDS/assignment-4---using-finetuned-transformers-MinaAlmasi#results) section.
+The repository contains code for running an emotion classification using the BERT model using the BERT model [j-hartmann/emotion-english-distilroberta-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
+The results are visualized and key differences between the two sets of headlines are discussed in the [Results](https://github.com/MinaAlmasi/assignment4-using-finetuned-transformers#results) section.

+## Data
+The classifiers are trained on the [Fake or Real News](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news) dataset.
+The dataset contains the title (headline), text and label (```FAKE``` or ```REAL```) of 7796 articles.
+The dataset is located in the ```data``` folder.

 ## Reproducibility
-To reproduce the emotion classification and visualisation, follow the instructions in the [Pipeline](https://github.com/AU-CDS/assignment-4---using-finetuned-transformers-MinaAlmasi#pipeline) section.
+To reproduce the emotion classification and visualisation, follow the instructions in the [Pipeline](https://github.com/MinaAlmasi/assignment4-using-finetuned-transformers#pipeline) section.

 ## Project Structure
 The repository is structured as such:
 ```
 ├── README.md
 ├── assignment-desc.md
-├── data                                                <---     download and place original data here to reproduce pipeline
+├── data
 │   ├── README.md
+│   └── fake_or_real_news.csv                           <---     raw data with titles, text, headlines and label
 │   └── fake_or_real_news_with_emotion_labels.csv       <---     REAL/FAKE headlines with emotion labels and scores
 ├── figures                                             <---     all figures/table shown in README are stored here
 │   ├── emotion_countplot.png